sidney-eliot/3d-artists-handbook/content/Baking.md

 This is not needed for most normal map baking workflows
 - Gloss is roughness inverted, so check invert beside gloss or switch gloss to roughness
-- 32bit .exr need linear color space
+- 32 bit .exr need linear color space

 </details>